After 30+ years of life, I finally get why London is ICONIC.

 34. Some of the best souvenirs are located in museum gift shops.

-Museum shops offer a wide variety of unique and interesting gifts that reflect the collections held within their walls.
-From beautiful prints and posters and replicas of historical artifacts to beautifully designed tea towels and themed holiday ornaments, you can easily find something for everyone on your list.
+Museum shops sell interesting gifts that reflect the collections held within their walls.
+Think packaged tea sets, prints, posters, replicas of historical artifacts, beautifully designed tea towels, themed holiday ornaments, etc.

 The British Museum, for example, has an extensive range of Egyptian-inspired items such as jewelry and home decor pieces.
-The Natural History Museum offers dinosaur-themed toys for children as well as stunning books on wildlife photography.
+The Natural History Museum offers dinosaur-themed toys for children and photo books showcasing wildlife photography.

 Other great places to shop for souvenirs?
 Department stores (Brits sure love their chocolates and candies) like Selfridges, Harrods, Liberty, and of course Fortnum & Mason for all your tea and gourmet epicurean gifts!